Cross-platform tracking

 }

-Tracking users transitioning from the mobile application to the web view
+Tracking visitors from a mobile application to a website

-If the Session Hash feature is enabled, or if you want more accurate tracking, set the same user agent in your WKWebView as the SDK uses.
+If the session hash feature is enabled, or if you need more accurate tracking, set the same user agent in your WKWebView that the SDK uses.
 The userAgent property returns the default user agent built by the Piwik PRO SDK.

 import WebKit